-As it seems the Republic Act on the Expanded Maternity Leave Law actually comes in three parts – the Republic Act, the Implementing Rules and Regulations and the Computation of Salary Differential.
+The Republic Act on the Expanded Maternity Leave Law (RA 11210) comes in three parts – the Republic Act, the Implementing Rules and Regulations and the Computation of Salary Differential.

-…and I see why, it isn’t as simple as it initially seemed.
-It is not as simple as just adding days to the number of maternity leaves.
+It was not as simple as just adding days to the number of maternity leaves.
 In this article, let me share with you the details of the computation of salary differential.

 What You Need To Know About Salary Differential Computation for the Expanded Maternity Leave Law

 - Full pay includes the basic salary, allowance and government contributions.

 - The Company should continue to remit while the employee is on maternity leave.
 In the scenario below, if the salary differential is negative, the Company shoulders both the employee and employer share.
 [UPDATE, Sept 9, 2019] Employer does, however, have an option to deduct the amount from the employee’s maternity benefit, provided that there is a written and signed consent from said employee.
 Employers should not delay any social contribution, though.
 This is input from DOLE.
 If the salary differential is positive, the Company deducts employee share from employee and continues to pay employer share.

-- Formula goes like this: Salary Differential = Full Pay – Social Welfare Premium Contributions – SSS Maternity Benefit
+- Sharing formula with you.
+Salary Differential = Full Pay – Social Welfare Premium Contributions – SSS Maternity Benefit

 - Where, Full Pay = Monthly Salary x 3.5 (or 98 days for those allocating 7 days to their husband/partner, although, please note that the Company may always still choose to pay 105 days despite allocation)